 Going into the challenge we all knew we had to make a Key Lime Pie.
 Of alllll the things I have made in my life, a Key Lime Pie wasn’t one of them.
 So, a few days before I made two…just to see how it was.
 We each were allowed to bring a secret ingredient to make our Key Lime Pie.
 My first thought was tequila, so I made one in my test run with that.
 My second thought (because I know what my husband likes in a dessert) was sour cream.

 I let my family and a couple friends blind test both pies and the result was down the middle!
-SO…the night of the competition, I brought both thinking, I would decided which to use in the moment.
+SO…the night of the competition, I brought both thinking, I would decide which to use in the moment.
 As luck would have it, the contestant right next to me in the kitchen I was assigned (Iris McCarthy) also brought tequila…aaah!
 So that made my choice easy…sour cream it was!

 Marissa from the Preston & Steve Morning show brought chocolate, Alex Holley from Fox News brought grits (yes grits for her crust…it’s a thing down South), my food blogger bestie, Linda, brought Key Lime Liquor, another food blogger friend, Lisa brought Candied Pecans and on and on it went.

 It was just like an episode of Masterchef or Top Chef, we all had to stand in our places…Ingredients were set up and Chef Bobby yelled Ready…Set…GO!!!
 And we were off!
 It was a little bit crazy!
 My Prize Winning Key Lime Pie Recipe came together quickly, so I decided to use leftover limes and make some candied lime peel…which I had actually thought about making at home as my secret ingredient but then thought…Nope, limes, sugar, and water will be there…if I have time I will make that there so I can bring something that won’t be.